jolivain/trusted-firmware-a/docs/components/cot-binding.rst

                 non-root certificates which are authenticated using public-key present in parent certificate.

-                This property is not required for root-certificates as root-certificates are validated using root of trust public key provided by platform.
+                This property is not required for all root-certificates.
+                Trusted boot firmware and CCA content certificates are validated using the root of trust public key provided by platform and therefore do not need to use the signing-key property, while core secure world key and platform key certificates do need to reference the root_keys nodes for root of trust keys other than the platform provided.

                 Value type: <phandle>